Parvfect/Motif-Calling/README.md

 ```

 ## 🔐 Data Access
 The training and test datasets are not included in this repository due to its size.
-The data is hosted on OSF (link)
+The data is hosted on OSF (https://osf.io/pcdtj/)

 ## 📜 License
 This project is licensed under the MIT License.
 See LICENSE for full terms.